Marcus Owen: Career

 Before turning professional, Owen won the English Under-16 Championship in 1949, and reached the final in 1950.
 Owen also won the English Amateur Championship on four occasions, in 1958, 1959, 1967 and 1973.

 His elder brother Gary was a professional snooker player, and Marcus followed him into the professional game in 1973, entering the 1974 World Championship.
-As an unknown quantity, Marcus was not expected to progress far; however, he beat Dennis Taylor and Maurice Parkin to set up a last-16 meeting with Gary.
+There, he beat Dennis Taylor (8-1) and Maurice Parkin (8-5) to set up a last-16 meeting with Gary.
 Gary held Marcus to 5–5 at one point, but could not prevent him from pulling away to reach the quarter-final with a 15–8 victory.
-There, Marcus faced Ray Reardon, but having recovered from 3–9 to 7–9, was eventually defeated 11–15.
+Facing defending champion Ray Reardon, Marcus recovered from 3–9 to 7–9 but was eventually defeated 11–15.

 Owen next played a quarter-final at the 1982 Welsh Professional Championship, which was itself an eight-man event.
 He lost his first match 0–6 to Cliff Wilson.

 Owen had no further success in professional snooker, his last match being a 0–6 loss to Tony Chappel in the first round of the 1985 edition of the Welsh Professional Championship; having held 17th place in the inaugural world rankings in 1976, he had not occupied a position on the list since 1980.

 He resigned as a professional player in 1987.